Last Updated on September 2, 2023 by Joanne Harper

 What Kind of Insects Can Hermit Crabs Eat?

-Most insects, arachnids, and crustaceans prey upon each other, so the tank can become a tiny ecosystem.
+Most insects, arachnids, and crustaceans prey upon each other, meaning the tank can become a tiny ecosystem.

 So, you may purchase insects for feeding from exotic pet stores.
 Avoid feeding hermit crabs bugs from your yard as they may be coated in pesticides or carry diseases.